HafizUsmanIftikhar/Theory-of-Automata/README.md

 # Theory-of-Automata
-turing machine code for prime number in pyton
+turing machine code for prime number in python